 OKX’s staking products fit a specific holder profile well: someone with 1–15 ETH who wants yield without validator infrastructure overhead, values secondary-market liquidity through LSTs, and already uses OKX for trading.
 The no-minimum entry and unified interface are genuine practical advantages for this group.

-They work less well for holders who want to eliminate exchange counterparty risk entirely, or anyone with 32+ ETH who can justify the economics of self-custody staking.
-The Foundation’s April 2026 unstake is not a reason to exit staking.
-It’s a reason to audit your own arrangements and confirm you understand your exit mechanics before the next volatile period.
+They work less well for holders who want to eliminate exchange counterparty risk entirely, or anyone with 32+ ETH who can justify self-custody staking economics.
+The Foundation’s April 2026 unstake is not a reason to exit staking — it is a reason to audit your own arrangements and confirm you understand your exit mechanics before the next volatile period.

 OKX publishes regular proof-of-reserve attestations with Merkle tree verification and has not had a major exchange-level security breach.
-That’s not a guarantee, but it is a meaningful data point when comparing custodial staking platforms.
-No exchange staking product eliminates custodial risk entirely.
+That is a meaningful data point when comparing custodial staking platforms, but no exchange staking product eliminates custodial risk entirely.

 To start a staking position, create your OKX account and navigate to Earn — the process from registration to first deposit typically takes under fifteen minutes.
 For new accounts that trade ETH pairs alongside a staking position, use the Starter Code 2090054 at registration to access reduced spot and perpetual trading fees.
 This is a permanent fee-tier adjustment, not a one-time bonus — it matters most if you actively rebalance between liquid and staked ETH.